-- a) Any students who are falling significantly outside of the range of expected academic achievement in line with predicted performance indicators and grade boundaries will be monitored. - b) Once a student has been identified as possibly having SEND they will be closely monitored by staff in order to gauge their level of learning and possible difficulties. - c) The child's class teacher will take steps to provide differentiated learning opportunities that will aid the student's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied. - d) The SENCO will be consulted as needed for support and advice and may wish to observe the student in class. - e) Through (b) and (d) it can be determined which level of provision the child will need going forward. - f) If a student has recently been removed from the SEND list they may also fall into this category as continued monitoring will be necessary. - g) Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
-They are encouraged to share information and knowledge with the school. - h) The child is formally recorded by the school as being under observation due to concern by parent or teacher but this does not place the child on the school's SEN list.
+- a) Any students who are falling significantly outside of the range of expected academic achievement in line with predicted performance indicators and grade boundaries will be monitored. - b) Once a student has been identified as possibly having SEND they will be closely monitored by staff in order to gauge their level of learning and possible difficulties. - c) The child's class teacher will take steps to provide adapted learning opportunities that will aid the student's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied. - d) The SENCO will be consulted as needed for support and advice and may wish to observe the student in class and complete questionaires related to an area of need. - e) Through (b) and (d) it can be determined which level of provision the child will need going forward. - f) If a student has recently been removed from the SEND list they may also fall into this category as continued monitoring will be necessary. - g) Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
+Parents are encouraged to share information and knowledge with the school. - h) The child is formally recorded by the school as being under observation due to concern by parent or teacher, but this does not place the child on the school's SEN list.
 Parents are given this information.
-It is recorded by the school as an aid to further progression and for future reference. - i) Student progress meetings are used to monitor and assess the progress being made by the child.
-The frequency of these meetings is dependent on the individual child's needs and progress being made.
+It is recorded by the school on Go4schools as an aid to further progression and for future reference. - i) Student progress meetings are used to monitor and assess the progress being made by the child.
+The frequency of these meetings is dependent on the individual child's needs and progress being made and includes meetings with form tutor, Head of year and Raising Achievement Leads.